starwarsnerd77/BigBrainCalculator/README.md

 # BigBrainCalculator

-This is a Calculator Application for Android.
+This is a Calculator Application for Android to help students with math.

 ## Installation